Who We Are

 Clients with decades of repeat Greensfelder representations tell us their client loyalty stems from valuing four things:

-- Our Competence – we have deep experience in downstream litigation, M&A, commercial advice, growing talent, and revenue enablement.
+- Our Competence – we have deep experience in downstream litigation, M&A, commercial advice, intellectual property protection and enforcement, growing talent, and revenue enablement.

 - Our Credentials – we have decades of experience, national counsel footprint, and petroleum marketing industry leadership.

 - Our Cost – we deploy a TCO — total cost of ownership — mindfulness and know how to navigate judicial hot spots with familiarity, effectiveness, and proven track record.